dini-ag-kim/avram/specification.md

 - `created` with a timestamp when this code was introduced
 - `modified` with a timestamp when this code was updated

-Optional key `code` of a code definition must be equal to the key of the code definition in its codelist.
+Optional key `code` of a code definition MUST be equal to the key of the code definition in its codelist.

 A code definition being a string MUST be treated identical to a codelist definition being JSON object with only key `label` having the value of the string.